STraM: A strategic network design model for national freight transport decarbonization: Model

 \subsubsection{Constraints}

 The \textit{demand}, \textit{arc-path} and \textit{fleet balancing} constraints are given by:

 Here, constraints~\eqref{block:demand1} ensure that the \textit{demand} for transport between all origins and destinations is satisfied.
 Constraints~\eqref{block:path_arc1}~and~\eqref{block:path_arc_balancing} describe the \textit{arc-path} relation for the freight flow variables and for the vehicle balancing variables, respectively.
-Note that fleet balancing can only take place using unimodal paths in $\mathcal{K}^{\text{uni}}$ to reduce the solution space.
-The \textit{fleet balancing} constraints~\eqref{block:fleet_balance} ensure that for every vehicle type, every vehicle that leaves a node eventually comes back.
-In particular, this models the fact that sometimes trips with empty vehicles are needed, due to geographical imbalances in transport demand.
-This is a feature that has been introduced in a strategic transport model by \citet{Crainic1990ARail}, although it has been neglected in some more recent models.
+The \textit{fleet balancing} constraints~\eqref{block:fleet_balance} ensure that every vehicle that leaves a node eventually comes back.
+This constraint sometimes induces trips with empty vehicles, a feature that is present in \citet{Crainic1990ARail}, but has been neglected in some more recent models.

-\textit{Investment} constraints limit the flow of goods on nodes and edges:
+\textit{Capacity} constraints limit the flow of goods on nodes and edges:

-Constraints~\eqref{block:edge_capacity1}~and~\eqref{block:edge_capacity2} limit the flow of goods on an arc by a maximum edge capacity that can be increased by means of an infrastructure investment on the corresponding edge.
-Similarly, for a given node and mode, the flow of goods that uses terminal capacity is constrained by a maximum node capacity that can be increased by an investment, as represented in~\eqref{block:node_capacity1}~and~\eqref{block:node_capacity2}.
+Constraints~\eqref{block:edge_capacity1}~and~\eqref{block:edge_capacity2} limit the flow of goods on arcs by the corresponding edge capacity, which is split equally between the arcs going in opposite directions.
+Similarly, constraints \eqref{block:node_capacity1} and \eqref{block:node_capacity2} limit the amount of goods transferred from one mode to another in a given node by the corresponding terminal capacity.
 Constraints~\eqref{block:charge1} model the fact that for certain fuels, transport can only take place on edges that have necessary charging/filling infrastructure installed.
-Finally,~\eqref{block:upgrade1} enables the upgrade of an edge-fuel combination.
+Finally,~\eqref{block:upgrade1} models that some fuels can only be used on edges that have been upgraded.